zihengluo/ont-plasmid-assembly-and-reads-mapping/README.md

 Here we introduce a script called 'plasmid_assembly_readsmap.sh' which dose basecalling on ONT raw data and assemble plasmid ONT reads into assembly by using EPI2ME/wf-clone-validation pipeline.
 Then the ONT reads are filtered on specific minimum q-score and are mapped against the reference by minimap2 without secondary mapping, resulting in bam files as output.

 ## Attention
-If the sequencing kit or barcode kit is changed, please change the commandline of guppy basecalling in the script.
+Please fill in the commandline of guppy basecalling in the script, depending on your kits.

 ## Manual of using the script: